litoj/Enhanced-Faithcraft/README.md

 ## Compatibility

-- [Compliance x32](https://compliancepack.net/compliance32x/latest) is a dependency, this is just an extensive addon
+- [Faithful x32](https://faithfulpack.net/faithful32x/latest) is a dependency, this is just an extensive addon
 - Optifine is not required, but enables more textures and makes the game look better
 - works with Continuity mod
 - support for FabricSkyBoxes, but Optifine looks better